RESEARCH STARTER

 Hutterites believe in the separation of church and state.
 They also do not participate in wars, believing in nonviolence.
 They refuse to hold political office and do not take oaths.
 Hutterites practice communal living as well as shared ownership of property.
 They also believe in adult baptism, stating that children cannot make the decision to commit to a religion.
 The Hutterite community is self-governing, with baptized men guiding all the group’s decisions.

 Throughout the centuries, Hutterite beliefs have drastically differed from the religions and nations surrounding their communities.
 For this reason, the Hutterites often suffered persecution from various governments and organizations.
 To flee from religious persecution, the Hutterites left their home countries and emigrated from Czechoslovakia to Hungary.
-They eventually left Hungry and traveled to Romania.
+They eventually left Hungary and traveled to Romania.
 After Romania, they settled in Russia, where they received an exemption from military service.

 In 1871, the Russian government stripped away the Hutterites’ military exemption.
 Consequently, the Hutterites immigrated to the United States, arriving in New York on July 5, 1874.
 They established the first North American Hutterite colony near Yankton, South Dakota.